 Mark administrates and is one of 6 co-teachers at the annual Finger Lakes Tai Chi Camp begun by Maggie Newman and continued on by her senior students.

-Jean Zimmermann-Westcott has been a student of Maggie Newman for 20 years studying with her in both NYC and Philadelphia.
-Jean has received additional training
+Jean Zimmermann-Westcott is a student of Maggie Newman and has practiced T'ai Chi for 22 years.
+She studied with Maggie in both NYC and Philadelphia.
+Jean has

-Jean is one of 6 co-teachers at the annual Finger Lakes Tai Chi Camp started by Maggie Newman.
-She has also begun an annual Women's Workshop in Rochester with invitees coming from NY, Philadelphia and DC.
+One of 6 co-teachers at Maggie's Legacy Camp in the Finger Lakes, Jean also conducts an annual Women's Workshop in Rochester with invitees coming from NY, Philadelphia and DC.

 Professor Cheng Man Ch'ing came to New York in the sixties and was one of the first to teach t'ai chi openly to non-Chinese students.
 Since then his Yang Short Form has become one of the most popular forms of T'ai chi world-wide.
 We teach the form as it was faithfully conveyed to us by Maggie Newman, an internationally respected senior student of Professor Cheng.